 The holidays were here and there was plenty of running around and parties to attend.
-As we said goodbye to 2018 and hello to 2019, we are ready to take on the new year.
+As we said goodbye to this year, we are ready to take on the new year.
 Many individuals have decided to make fitness a resolution and made the commitment with themselves to get into better shape.

 Many individuals do not plan for this transition and end up stopping within three months.
 There are some things you can do to be successful if fitness is on your list of resolutions.